lido22/library-management-system/README.md

 you can now interact with the API using any client like Postman

 All the endpoints aren't secured except adding a new user.
 In order to add user use the following settings.
-I created two in mermory users, one with role admin which can access anything and the other with role patron which can do anything except adding users
+I created two in mermory users, one with role admin which can access anything and the other with role patron which can do anything except adding users.

 ![image](https://github.com/user-attachments/assets/0279945f-cdb0-467f-85b1-1e9ab80a20ed)